opencast/opencast/docs/guides/admin/docs/configuration/security.jwt.md

 - `nbf` (not before): As [defined in the JWT RFC](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.5), a number timestamp in seconds since the unix epoch.
 JWTs with `nbf > now()` are rejected by Opencast.
 This claim is optional.

 - *User Info*: information about the user that's possibly used by parts of Opencast.
 Some JWT use cases don't require user information at all (e.g. static file auth), while others do (e.g. Studio).
 Therefore, these claims are optional.
 (TODO: specify when this is stored as user reference)
-    - `username`: string.
+    - `sub`: Opencast username, string.
 (TODO: explain how this is used to lookup existing users, if at all)
     - `name`: display name, string.
     - `email`: string.